Whiteface, United States: Family Ski Guide

 The Bear Den Base Area is the solution for families with beginners: separated terrain, its own parking, and a much calmer atmosphere than the main mountain.
 Treat Bear Den and the main mountain as two different resorts and Whiteface works for a wider range of families.

-If this resort is not the right fit for your family, consider Jay Peak for waterpark included with lodging and better snow quality in Vermont.
+Should the tradeoffs outweigh the wins, consider Jay Peak for waterpark included with lodging and better snow quality in Vermont.

 Would we recommend Whiteface?